My Earliest Memories With Dyslexia

 The lady in white placed a cap on my head and then attached a bunch of wires to it.

 The man’s voice clicked through the box again.
 He asked me to lie down and relax.
 They turned off the lights.
-Everything around me went dark except for where the two men were standing.
-They kept staring at me from their indoor window, which gave me creeps.
+Everything around me went dark except for the two men in white behind the indoor window.
+They kept staring at me.
+It was creepy.

 “Henry,” the voice popped back up again.
 “We want you to relax, and when we tell you to think of something, all we want is for you to simply see the image in your mind.